0xPARC/0xparc-intro-book/src/kzg.typ

 will be true whenever $m n = m' n'$, because both sides will equal $m n "pair"([1], [1])$.
 So this gives us at least a way to verify multiplication.

+#todo[Comment: multilinear pairings are basically open]

+#remark[
+  Important thing to keep in mind: in all the protocols we'll see, the pairing is only used by the _verifier_ Victor, never by the prover Penny.
+]

 === Trusted calculation